Operator (Bartender) License

 The license fee is $82 and includes the record check fee.
 You may pay by cash, check, debit or credit card.
 Please make all checks payable to the City of Waukesha.
 Payment is due at the time the application is submitted.
 Some establishments may reimburse the operator/bartender for the license fee.

 A record check will be completed by the Police Department.
 The record check can take up to 10-14 days to process.
 If the record check reveals tickets or charges which were not reported on your application, your application may be rejected and you will have to reapply.
-If you have drug, liquor/tobacco violations, or domestic battery charges that occurred 2 years or less than the date of your application, you will be invited to speak to the Ordinance & License Committee.
+If you have drug, traffic (including speeding and parking), liquor/tobacco violations, or domestic battery charges that occurred 2 years or less than the date of your application, you will be invited to speak to the Ordinance & License Committee.
 The Ordinance & License Committee meets two times per month, and they make recommendations to Council to approve or deny your license application.

 If there are no drug, liquor/tobacco or domestic battery charges on your record within the last two years, a provisional license can be issued.
 This is valid for up to 60 days, and cannot be renewed or extended.
 Please note that a provisional license can only be issued once the record check is completed unless you held an Operator's license in another municipality and present a certified copy of your license signed by the clerk or deputy clerk of that municipality.
 You must also show proof that you passed the Responsible Beverage Server's course in order to obtain your regular license.